shotonoff/calendar/README.md

 ### Some notes
 There are two ways, how to register an user
+1. Click by `Register` link in an invite block on invite list pageThe link leads to registration page with particular token
-1. Open registration page manually `http://aulinks.local/#/aulinks.local/#/registration?token=PUT_HERE_INVITE_TOKEN`
+2. Open registration page manually `http://aulinks.local/#/aulinks.local/#/registration?token=PUT_HERE_INVITE_TOKEN`
-2. Run a command to send email and click by link which lead to registration page
+3. Run a command to send email and click by link which lead to registration page